This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Public Enterprises Minister Pravin Gordhan has confirmed that Eskom’s business model is up for discussion as government seeks to reduce the fiscal risk currently posed by the utility and to reposition the state-owned enterprise (SOE) for future sustainability.

 Discussions could look to enhance Eskom revenue in the short-term through both higher sales and, controversially, tariff increases.
-Yet further tariff increases (which have increased by over 300% in the past eight years for some consumers) could spur more consumers to find ways of using less electricity, possibly even through full or partial defection from the grid.
+Yet further tariff increases (which have increased by over 300 percent in the past eight years for some consumers) could spur more consumers to find ways of using less electricity, possibly even through full or partial defection from the grid.

 The National Energy Regulator of South Africa (Nersa) has also warned of a “utility death spiral,” whereby price elasticity of industrial demand is emerging as a primary driver of the lack of demand.
 This has served to exacerbate a “vicious cycle” in which increasing electricity prices drive declining sales, thereby resulting in the utility having to recover the same cost base from a shrinking customer base.